Sports, Additional Sub-Themes

 Esports: In the last decade, tens of millions around the world have enjoyed playing online games such as League of Legends.
 Players undergo grueling, intense preparation to reach the top flights.
 Teams compete for millions of dollars of prize money, in arenas crammed with thousands of paying viewers in person and countless others watching the contest stream online.
 College teams compete against each other and award scholarships.

-Sports Expressions in General Use: Phrases that originated in sports have been adopted in English for widespread use.
-From my own efforts as well as from Grammarly, Lingoda, My English Teacher, English Live, 7ESL as well as Phrases, here are more than 110 sayings from a sport that have entered general use outside the sports’ setting.
+Expressions: Phrases that originated in sports have been adopted in English for widespread use.
+From my own efforts as well as from several online resources, here are more than 110 sayings from a sport that have entered general use outside the sports’ setting.
 I have organized them alphabetically by the sport that originated the expression and offer a brief definition.

 American Football - “back to square one” (start from the beginning), “cross the goal line” (finish a project), “Hail Mary pass” (last second, low-odds attempt to prevail), “Monday morning quarterback” (someone with 20/20 hindsight second-guessing another person’s decision), “punt” (delay, fall back and hope to win another chance later)